-Our prototype system is implemented in C++ on windows platform.
+Our prototype system is implemented in C++ on Windows platform.
 We build a complete system for computing topological structure, conformal structure, and affine structure.
 The system is based on a half-edge data structure, and uses the finite element method to solve elliptic partial differential equations on surfaces.
 The system includes traditional mesh processing functionalities, such as mesh simplification, subdivision, smoothing, and progressive mesh algorithms.
 But the main functionalities of the system are computing the homology group, cohomology group, harmonic 1-forms, holomorphic 1-forms, global conformal parameterizations, manifold spline construction, and surface evaluation.

 Table 6.2 summarizes our experiment results.
-Figure 4 illustrates the process of our manifold spline by constructing a manifold spline on a genus 2 surface.
-A sophisticated genus 3 manifold spline construction is demonstrated in Figure 8.
-Both of the above manifold splines have singular points.
-Figure 5 shows a genus 1 manifold spline without singular points.
+Figure 8 illustrates the process of our manifold spline by constructing a manifold spline on a genus 2 surface.
+Figure 11 shows several examples of manifold splines of various topological type.
 The results prove both the theoretic rigor and feasibility in practice.